Cystitis - Natural Remedies

 - Creates a hostile environment for the bacteria.
 The combination therapy can't kill the bugs, but it does make the urine acidic (so the bugs can't reproduce) and affects the lining of the bladder (so the bugs can't cling to it)

-As I said before, there are people who swear this treatment can cure cystitis attacks.
-However, do remember that the treatment does not kill the bugs, so there's always a risk they will escape to the kidneys and cause havoc.
-So it's always best to ask your doctor to check once you're feeling better.
+A word of caution: there are people who swear this combination treatment can cure cystitis attacks.
+However, the treatment does not kill the bugs, so there's always a risk they will escape to the kidneys and cause havoc.
+It is always best to ask your doctor to check your urine once you're feeling better.